 Bunions make walking painful and throw your toes out of healthy alignment.
 Whether your bunion still is just a cosmetic problem or is already causing you pain, Dr. Neil Zwiebel, caring podiatrist at Park East Podiatry in New York, New York, can help.
 If you live or work in the New York City area, call the friendly Park East Podiatry staff or book a consultation with Dr. Zwiebel online to have your bunions evaluated and treated.

 Bunions are caused by a pressure imbalance in your foot that may be genetic or caused by outside sources, such as tight shoes.
 The pressure on your MTP destabilizes the bones of your big toe, forcing them to move toward your other toes.
-The MTP joint is irritated by this process, and gradually enlarges.
+The metatarsophalangeal joint (MTP joint) is irritated by this process, and gradually enlarges.

 Bunions are more common in women than in men, due to the shape of their footwear.
 High heels, narrow shoes, and shoes that are too tight at the toe all can cause bunions.